 When I was a predictably obnoxious teenager approximating growing up in Massapequa, I liked to get into all the shit punk kids would normally do.
 I lived to blast rock music to piss off my parents.
 I cursed like a drunken sailor in the hopes that it would offend one of my ancestors.
 I watched horror movies and prayed that they had female nudity.
 It was much tougher for a kid to get his sticky hands on pornography in the eighties.
 I would hit on cute goth chicks, my batting average in this activity resembled a blind hitter facing Noah Syndergaard.
 I would shotgun warm Meister Braus until I puked in the middle of the street and my wannabe stuntman friends would skid through the chunky pool of vomit on their bicycles.
 This was a great party trick and much cheaper entertainment than hiring a guido DJ with plastic hair spinning the 12″ single of Noel’s “Silent Morning” as we suffocated from the stench of his cologne.
 In those carefree days, I never thought I would see society collapse like a house of bloodstained cards in the break room of a slaughterhouse.

 Older and more cynical now, I am not so sure.
-Since the days of bleaching my special sock to visions of Barbara Crampton, I have witnessed the 9-11 terror attacks from three blocks away and watched neighbor steal from neighbor in the aftermath of a hurricane that gave Long Island a Biblical beat down.
+Since the days of bleaching my special sock to visions of Barbara Crampton, I have witnessed the 9-11 terror attacks from four blocks away and watched neighbor steal from neighbor in the aftermath of a hurricane that gave Long Island a Biblical beat down.
 I will no longer see Sandy as the cute, placid girl that lived in the flooded house next door.
 I am worried that the next prostitute I get will be affiliated with MS-13.
 I can deal with getting ripped off.
 Being arrested would possibly be funny and charming a few years down the road.
 I can’t deal with a machete splitting my head like a watermelon.
 I can almost feel the blade at my throat as I write this.

 Our minds are assaulted from a billion devices that transmit images of babbling pundits and drooling politicians from both sides of the political movie theater, trying to get all of us to cannibalize one another like marauding zombies ripping into stinking guts.
 As Tom Petty sang so prophetically back in what seemed like happier days, “Quit jammin’ me.”
 The state of the world may have some of us feeling like a loudmouth, racist cop who is looking to blow the heads off of anyone who doesn’t look or think like him.
 Waiting on top of a tenement building, your mouth can pop off just as loudly as your shotgun.
 Pump that 12 gauge thunder stick to punctuate every one of the nasty pejoratives that escapes your mouth.
 Your SWAT team buddies are either disgusted or amused by your tirade.
 You think you’re cooler than Ken Foree at an Earth, WInd and Fire concert.
 Keep your finger on the trigger.
 The night is hot.
 The toilet at your house is clogged.
 The world is falling apart and it’s their fault.
 That door on the roof stairwell is going to open soon…..